ataibarkai/SemanticType/Readme.md

 ## What is it?

 A `SemanticType` is a *context-specific type* which wraps an underlying value used in specific circumstances.
-It's a type created to capture and convey some *meaning* about a value *which isn't already captured by the type used to encode the value*.
+It's a type created to capture and convey some *meaning* about a value which isn't already captured by the type used to *encode* the value.

 ### What?
+Instances of primitive types (such as `Int`, `Double`, `String`,  etc.) are often used under widely incompatiblee circumstances; a `Double` instance may encode a task-completion-percentage in one context, a time interval in another context, and a dollar amount in yet another.
+Though associated with identical *data* (e.g. floating points), such instances must never be confused with one another (we wouldn't want to pass a time interval to a function expecting a dollar amount).
+At times, such values are also associated with context-specific *constraints* which must be carefully maintained (a percentge-encoding `Double` must capture a number between 0 to and 100).

+A `SemanticType` is a purpose-specific type wrapping a primitive value used in a particular context.
+It creates a type-level distinction between such contexts, and makes it possible to encode constraint-enforcing validations & transformations right at the type level.

+### Come again?

 Say your program contains the `Person` and `Robot` types:
 ```swift
 struct Person {